DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning

 \section{Method}

-We present \modelname for language-driven dexterous grasp generation from 3D point clouds.
-Given a point cloud $\mathbf{P} \in \mathbb{R}^{N \times 3}$ representing the target object and a language instruction $\mathbf{T}$ describing the desired grasp, our goal is to predict a grasp pose $\mathbf{a} \in \mathbb{R}^{D}$ for a multi-fingered hand, where $D$ represents the hand's degrees of freedom.
-Our approach factorizes this prediction through contact patterns $\mathcal{C}$ as an intermediate reasoning step:
+Given a point cloud $\mathbf{P} \in \mathbb{R}^{N \times 3}$ of the target object and a language instruction $\mathbf{T}$ describing the desired grasp, our goal is to predict a grasp pose $\mathbf{a} \in \mathbb{R}^{D}$ for a multi-fingered hand, where $D$ denotes the hand's degrees of freedom.
+Rather than directly mapping inputs to grasp parameters, \modelname factorizes this prediction through contact patterns $\mathcal{C}$ as an intermediate reasoning step:

-where contact prediction serves as an embodied reasoning process that links language and geometric understanding to grasp synthesis.
-This section covers model architecture (Sec.~\ref{subsec:model}), embodied reasoning formulation (Sec.~\ref{subsec:embodied_cot}), training strategy (Sec.~\ref{subsec:training}), and dataset curation (Sec.~\ref{subsec:dataset}).
+where the model first predicts which finger links contact the object and where, then generates the full grasp configuration conditioned on these contacts.
+This section describes the model architecture (Sec.~\ref{subsec:model}), embodied reasoning formulation (Sec.~\ref{subsec:embodied_cot}), training strategy (Sec.~\ref{subsec:training}), and dataset curation (Sec.~\ref{subsec:dataset}).